soundpress/RulesOfNYC/docs/c13/index.rst

 *§ 12-04 Variation in Form of Notices Prohibited.* ::

-The wording and form of notices specified in this regulation shall not be altered or varied in any manner, except as permitted after an application made to the Commissioner under § 12-08.
+The wording and form of notices specified in this regulation shall not be altered or varied in any manner, except as permitted after an application made to the Commissioner under 24 RCNY § 12-08.